 Chuck Barnhill and Former U.S. President Barack Obama

 President Barack Obama began his legal career as an associate at the firm in 1993 and remained affiliated with the firm until his election to the United States Senate in 2004.
 Three of the firm’s partners have served as past presidents of the Chicago Council of Lawyers, a reform bar association.
-Jeffrey Cummings is a past Chairman of the Chicago Lawyers’ Committee for Civil Rights Under Law and Nancy Maldonado presently serves as its Vice President.
 In Madison, Elizabeth Eberle served as the Treasurer of the Wisconsin State Bar’s Appellate Practice Section Board of Directors and Sarah Siskind is President-Elect of the Wisconsin Western District Bar Association.

 Over the years, MBG has expanded from its original focus on civil rights, class action litigation and community development to now encompass several other practice areas, including a thriving environmental practice, with expertise in pollution and toxic torts; fraud and consumer protection; and transactional law for corporate entities.
 In the 1980s, the firm began representing not-for-profit hospitals and has become well-regarded for its broad healthcare practice.
 In the 1990s, the firm began representing governments and private “relators” in litigation under the federal False Claims Act and analogous state statutes.
 Among many other important achievements in this area, for the past 10 years the firm has represented numerous state’s Attorneys General in litigation that has recovered hundreds of millions of dollars for the states in challenging pricing practices in the pharmaceutical manufacturing industry.

 MBG today enjoys a national reputation and represents a broad range of individual, government, not-for-profit and corporate clients.